Network interface

 orStopped

-state when attaching a network interface. - A manually assigned private IPv4 address network interface can be created and attached, but the assigned IP address must be within the CIDR range of the VPC subnet where the instance is located.
+state when attaching a network interface. - A network interface can be created with a manually assigned private IPv4 address, but the assigned IP address must be within the CIDR range of the instance's subnet.

 - The number of network interfaces that can be attached to an instance depends on the instance family and size.

-- The network bandwidth will not increase even if multiple network interfaces are attached, except for bonding in Bare Metal instances.
+- The network bandwidth will not increase by simply attaching multiple network interfaces, except in the case of the Bare Metal Server instance bonding feature.

-- When using multiple network interfaces, it is generally necessary to configure static routing on the instance.
+- When using multiple network interfaces, static routing configuration may be required within the instance for proper operation.

 The number of network interfaces by instance family and size

-The maximum number of network interfaces that can be connected varies by instance family and size.
+The maximum number of network interfaces that can be attached varies by instance family and size.

 General

-The maximum number of network interfaces for each size in the general-purpose instance family is as follows:
+For the general instance family, the maximum number of network interfaces by size is as follows:

 ---|---|---|